Bunching Onions are more feeble in taste than bulb onions, and you can use them in salads or mix them with vegetables.

 However, you can ensure a healthier harvest with minimal care from seedling to maturity.

-- Start feeding the plants with a high-nitrogen liquid fertilizer about three weeks after planting and continue the application once every 2-3 weeks.
+- Feed the plants with a high-nitrogen liquid fertilizer about 3 weeks after planting and continue the application once every 2-3 weeks until harvest.

-- In winter, place a straw or leaf mulch over the topsoil to warm the roots.
-Remove it once the temperature becomes feasible in spring or summer.
+- Mulch the topsoil in winter to warm the roots.
+Remove it once the ground warms become feasible in spring or summer.

-- Invest in Pyrethrin to deter any obvious pest or disease infestation and trim off yellow or brown foliage.
+- Invest in neem oil to deter pest or disease infestation and trim off yellow or brown foliage.

-You can also continue growing the Bunching Onions indoors after germination under grow lights for 10-12 hours daily in winter until spring.
+- Continue growing the Bunching Onions indoors under grow lights for 10-12 hours daily in winter.

 From Editorial Team